The Man From UNCLE

 "They're pretty average build -- one

 blond, the nasty accomplice -- the other dark-haired.
-They were
+They were spotted running

 Unlike his associate, McGarrett felt